bobcook/just_angular_files/README.md

 $ npm install
 ```

-install Elasticsearch
+### Install Elasticsearch
 ```bash
 $ brew install elasticsearch
 ```

-Import AARP CMS content.
+### Import AARP CMS content.
 The content will automatically be added to Elasticsearch.

 ```bash
 $ bundle exec sidekiq -q default -q mailers
 $ bin/rake content_feeds:import
 ```

-If you already have CMS content, but need to add the content to elasticsearch.
+### If you already have CMS content, but need to add the content to elasticsearch.

 ```bash
 $ bin/rake elasticsearch:index
 ```

+## Local Development
+you will need all these processes running for local development:

+1. `$ bundle exec rails s`
+1. `$ bundle exec sidekiq -q default -q mailers`
+1. `$ cd client && gulp serve`
+1. `$ elasticsearch` <= only needed if not running as a daemon

 ## Frontend